naobservatory/read-sizer/README.md

 * `--bucket` and `--delivery` parameters, which are used to automatically generate a sample sheet

 In both cases, input data must be stored in S3 in `.fastq.gz` format, with forward and reverse reads in separate files, identically ordered.
+* **Warning:** The workflow doesn't support input FASTQs with hard line breaks for long sequences; each FASTQ record must be exactly four lines.

 ### Sample sheet